 NIHR INSIGHT Programme for the West Midlands

-The NIHR INSIGHT Programme for the West Midlands provides an NIHR-funded opportunity to study a research training course leading to a Masters in one of our regional partner universities – Birmingham, Birmingham City, Coventry, Keele, Staffordshire, and Warwick.
+The NIHR INSIGHT Programme for the West Midlands provides an NIHR-funded opportunity to study a research training course leading to a Masters in one of our regional partner universities – Aston, Birmingham, Birmingham City, Coventry, Keele, Staffordshire and Warwick.

 The programme is delivered in collaboration with NHS and local authority partners and is available to newly qualified or early career healthcare, social workers and public health professionals (excluding medical and dental professionals).